 Feeling incredibly inspired by the Minions' insights, I decided to join them for some acrobatics.
 Let’s just say it was less of an Olympic performance and more of a “watch the human try not to fall on his face” kind of situation.
 I might have managed a half-decent cartwheel, but when the Minions suggested a triple backflip, I politely declined.

-We eventually parted ways, each heading off on our own paths—me, back home, and the Minions, likely off to some other mischief.
-But as I walked home, I carried with me their lessons: to embrace the wobble, use humor as armor, and rely on my tribe.
-Armed with these insights, I tackled the rest of the day with renewed energy and managed every challenge that came my way without breaking.
+We eventually parted ways, each heading off on our own paths—me, back home, and the Minions, likely off to their next bit of mischief.
+But as I walked away, I carried their lessons with me: to embrace the wobble, use humor as armor, and rely on my tribe to triumph over every challenge without breaking.

 Bruce Schutter